MadLadSquad/MadLadSquadSite/README.md

 departments:
 1. The games department - Responsible for our games and game related products like the UntitledVulkanGameEngine
 1. The desktop department - Responsible for maintaining the UntitledDesktopEnvironment
+1. The multilingual department - Responsible for working on human language tools

 ## Games
 In the game development field we create open source, highly moddable games.
 We prioritize player experience and we encourage all our players to work